Multi-window Gabor frames in amalgam spaces: Amalgam spaces and Gabor expansions

 \begin{theo} Let $w$ be a submultiplicative weight, $v$ a $w$-moderate weight, $g \in \winw$, and $1 \leq p,q \leq +\infty$.
 Then the following properties hold. \begin{itemize}

 \item[(a)] If $1<p<\infty$ and $q<\infty$, then

 in the norm of $\winpqv$. \item[(b)] For each $c \in \seqpqvl$,

 in the $\koethetoppqv$-topology and also in the norm of $\winpqv$ if $p,q <+\infty$. \end{itemize} \end{theo} \begin{remark} A more refined convergence statement, with more general summability methods, can be found in \cite{fewe07}.
 We will only need the norm and weak convergence of Gabor expansions but we point out that the problem of pointwise summability has also been extensively studied \cite{fewe07, grle01, grhe01, grheok02, we09-1}. \end{remark} \begin{proof} Part (a) is proved in \cite[Proposition 4.6]{grheok02}.

-The case $p<+\infty$ of (b) is proved in \cite[Theorem 4]{fewe07}, where only unweighted amalgam spaces are considered, but the same proof extends with trivial modifications to the weighted case.
+The case $p<+\infty$ of (b) is proved in \cite[Theorem 4]{fewe07}, where only unweighted amalgam spaces are considered.
+The same proof extends with simple modifications to the weighted case.
 The case $p=+\infty$ is also treated in \cite{fewe07} but in a different direction, establishing norm convergence under additional assumptions on the sequence $c$.
-Hence, we need to sketch a proof of (b) when $p=+\infty$.
+Hence, we sketch a proof of (b) when $p=+\infty$.

 Let $c \in \seqinfqv(\Lambda)$.
 According to Theorem \ref{th_gabop}, $\recgl(c)$ is given by

 where $m_k \in \Linf([0,1/\beta)^d)$ and $\norm{c}_\seqinfqv = \bignorm{( \norm{m_k}_\infty )_k}_{\ell^q_v}$.
 Let us also write